sanjeevbadgeville/Spark2-H2O-R-Zeppelin/README.md

 # Oracle Access

-## Use the ojdbc7.jar in the lib folder as it has the file defaultConnectionProperties.properties file updated with oracle.jdbc.timezonAsRegion=false
+## Use the ojdbc7.jar in the lib folder as it has the file defaultConnectionProperties.properties file updated with oracle.jdbc.timezoneAsRegion=false

 ## Use the Postgres Interpreter
 - postgresql.driver.name	oracle.jdbc.driver.OracleDriver